Top Ten Study Abroad Tips for Parents

 - Although they may be legally permitted to drink abroad, students should be advised to drink with great care while studying abroad.
 Alcohol can mix with trouble overseas the same way it can at home.

-- Establish emergency procedures with your student prior to departure.
+- Establish emergency procedures with your child before departure.
 Be sure to create a list of emergency contacts.

 - Use the State Department's website to stay current on safety issues in specific countries.

-- Tell your student to avoid bringing locals back to his or her living quarters.
+- Tell your child to avoid bringing locals back to his or her living quarters.
 Socializing can be done away from student housing.

 Visitation: You may want to visit your child while he or she is overseas.
 However, if you choose to do so, do it the right way.

-- If you visit, choose to do so at a time that is convenient for your student.
+- If you visit, choose to do so at a time that is convenient for your child.
 Do not try to visit the first or last week of the stay, or, during exams.

-- Ask your child for suggetions on where to stay when you visit.
+- Ask your child for suggestions on where to stay when you visit.
 He/she may be aware of great locations and discounts on nearby hotels/bed & breakfasts.

-- Remember that while it may be a vacation for you, your student still has responsibilities.
+- Remember that while it may be a vacation for you, your child still has responsibilities.

 - Be prepared to switch roles with your child and allow him or her to show you a thing or two.